olich97/personal-website/content/post/personal-website-with-hugo-and-vercel/index.md

 ---
 author: Oleh Andrushko
-title: Your personal website with hugo and vercel
+title: Build your personal website with hugo and vercel
 date: "2021-05-10"
 description: Guide to create and deploy your own personal website/blog with Hugo
 categories: